Brenton Butler case

 The Brenton Butler case (officially State of Florida v.
-Brenton Leonard Butler) was a murder case in Jacksonville, Florida.
+Brenton Leonard Butler) was a murder case in Jacksonville, Florida, United States.
 During the investigation of a shooting death outside a motel in 2000, police arrested 15-year-old Brenton Butler and charged him with the murder.
-Butler subsequently confessed to the crime, and the case went to trial.
-However, during the trial he testified that he had been brutalized into his confession, and he was acquitted.
-The case gained significant notice in the media, and became the subject of an award-winning documentary, Murder on a Sunday Morning.
+After police interrogation, Butler confessed to the crime, and the case went to trial.
+However, during the trial he testified that he had been physically coerced into his confession, and deprived for hours to rights to counsel and a parent.
+No physical evidence tied him to the case.
+He was acquitted.

+The case gained significant notice in the media.
+French director Jean-Xavier de Lestrade made a documentary, Murder on a Sunday Morning (2001), about the case.
+He won an Oscar for Best Documentary Feature in 2002.

 Case

-In May 2000, two tourists from Georgia were accosted outside the Ramada Inn on University Boulevard.
-Mary Ann Stephens was shot in the head in front of her husband and the killer fled.
+In May 2000, a married couple from Georgia were accosted outside the Ramada Inn on University Boulevard.
+Mary Ann Stephens was fatally shot in the head in front of her husband, and the killer fled.
 During the subsequent investigation, police picked up Butler, a 15-year-old student at Englewood High School who was on his way to submit a job application to a local Blockbuster Video.

 Butler was brought to the victim's husband, who identified him as the killer.
+But the youth differed from the physical description of the shooter that the husband gave to the police, other than being black.

 Police brought Butler in for questioning, and he allegedly confessed to the murder, both orally and in writing, in front of at least two detectives.
 State Attorney Harry Shorstein decided to prosecute the case.

-During the trial, however, Butler testified that two detectives involved in the investigation, including Michael Glover, son of the then Sheriff Nat Glover, had intimidated and physically abused him into confessing.
+During the trial, however, Butler testified that two detectives involved in the investigation, including Michael Glover, son of Sheriff Nat Glover, had intimidated and physically abused him into confessing.

 Butler was represented by Patrick McGuinness and Ann Finnell, two attorneys from the public defenders office.
 They supplied a photograph of Butler with bruises on his face, which they claimed was the result of the interrogation.
-The jury deliberated for less than an hour before finding Butler not guilty; one juror later cited the testimony about the interrogation as one of the key factors in their decision.
-State Attorney Shorstein and Jacksonville Sheriff Glover took the unusual steps of apologizing to Butler and re-opening the case of two unrelated suspects.
-However, Michael Glover denied the allegations against him, and Shorstein said there was no evidence that Butler had been physically abused during the interrogation.
+The jury deliberated for less than an hour before finding Butler not guilty.
+One juror later cited the testimony about the interrogation as one of the key factors in their decision.

+State Attorney Shorstein and Jacksonville Sheriff Glover took the unusual steps of apologizing to Butler.
+They re-opened the case, investigating two additional and unrelated suspects.

+Michael Glover denied the allegations against him, and Shorstein said there was no evidence that Butler had been physically abused during the interrogation.